pcafrica/advanced_programming_2023-2024/lectures/01-intro_unix.md

 # Processes

-- Launch a command and send it in the background: `./my_command &`
+- Run a command in background: `./my_command &`

-- `Ctrl-Z` suspends the current subprocess and `bg` reactivates the suspended subprocess in the background.
+- `Ctrl-Z` suspends the current subprocess.
 - `jobs` lists all subprocesses running in the background in the terminal.
+- `bg %n` reactivates the $n$-th subprocess and sends it to the background.
-- `fg %n` brings back to the foreground the n-th subprocess in the background.
+- `fg %n` brings the $n$-th subprocess back to the foreground.
 - `Ctrl-C` terminates the subprocess in the foreground (when not trapped).
 - `kill pid` sends termination signal to the subprocess with id `pid`.
 You can get a list of the most computationally expensive processes with `top` and a complete list with `ps aux` (usually `ps aux` is filtered through a pipe with `grep`)